 Divorce can be attained without mutual consent under certain sections of the divorce code.
 Especially in the case of a husband wife that have been separated for the length of time you indicate.
 He should contact a local divorce attorney to consult with him and assist in getting his divorce...Read more »

 My husband left me for another woman and told me to fly back to Pa to live with my family or I would not have a home anymore (he was kicking me out) so I did.
 He then moved to another state with the same woman and now I’m trying to figure out how custody will most likely be handled after the...
 Read more »

 Initially, who has the child now?
 Wherever the child has resided for the past 6 months, THAT'S the state that has jurisdiction over child custody matters.
-If your daughter is with you in Pennsylvania, but it hasn't been 6 months here yet, but the child WAS previously in your former state for at...Read more »
+If your daughter is with you in Pennsylvania, but it hasn't been 6 months here yet, but the child WAS previously in your former...Read more »

 Separation is a very difficult time, particularly if abuse is involved.
 Check with the lawyer who is representing you in the divorce or the local domestic violence agency to make sure you are safe.
 If you feel you need a Protection from Abuse order, the DV agency and/or the court may help you...Read more »

 There is no statewide data bank that keeps track of everyone's divorce decrees.
 I suggest that you at least narrow it down to limit the number of counties you have contact.
-Also, sometimes the online search engines have that information but, in my experience, you won't get it without paying the...Read more »
+Also, sometimes the online search engines have that information but, in my experience, you won't get it without...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.